ewanc26/website/content/blog/logistics-of-lycanthropy.md

 The film's impact reverberates in numerous werewolf movies that followed, with Teen Wolf (1985) incorporating humour and coming-of-age themes and Dog Soldiers (2002) embracing the action-horror blend.
 Its influence extends beyond the horror genre, with films like Ginger Snaps (2000) exploring themes of female identity and sexuality through the werewolf lens.

 An American Werewolf in London's enduring legacy lies in its innovative special effects, genre-defying blend, and exploration of the human condition within the werewolf myth.
-Challenging traditional tropes, it paved the way for future interpretations, securing its status as a horror comedy classic that continues to inspire filmmakers and captivate audiences.
+Challenging traditional tropes, paved the way for future interpretations, securing its status as a horror comedy classic that continues to inspire filmmakers and captivate audiences.

 ### Post-Millennium